 SquareSpace allows me to design and develop beautiful websites in less time so that I can provide clients with the services that will help make their website a success.

 And I get to share the love, by passing on the savings to you.
-I have actually DECREASED the price of the Simply Beautiful Website from $1800 to $1200.

 What's not to love?

 - It's EASY to make changes to your website - you don't need to hire a developer to help you

 - Integrations with MailChimp, Google Drive, Acuity Scheduling and more are within the platform

 - You don't have to worry about upgrading plug-ins or installing security updates

 - It links directly to Getty images, so it's super easy to search for and insert stock photos ($10 a pic)

 - You can edit images (crop, enhance, filters, etc.) within the platform so you don't have to install other software for that